 Wildlife HQ has two entrances.
 One from the Big Pineapple at the top of the hill and catch the train into the Zoo.
 Secondly, via the zoo entrance at the end of the service road, to the right of the Big Pineapple.
 The train is an extra $5 but it’s a fun trip for the kids, so is certainly worth doing if you have the time.
 The train departs every half hour from the Big Pineapple (on the hour and half-past.) **NOTE the train is currently undergoing maintenance – check Big Pineapple website for updates.

 Tip: Don’t forget to pick up a bag of feed from the entrance so you can feed the kangaroos along the way.

-The zoo is roughly split into two parts.
+The wildlife sanctuary is roughly split into two parts.
 On one side of the train tracks there is Friendship Farm where you can check out the goats, guinea pigs, miniature horses and llamas.
-There are also crocs, snakes, lizards and a reptile hut.
+There are also crocs, snakes, lizards and a reptile hut in the reptile park area.
 Next to this is the Aussie Billabong, which is a lovely space to explore – with chickens wandering around, stacks of turtles in the water, lemurs on the island, and kangaroos and emus happily roaming.

 Cross over the tracks and you head into the more exotic section of Wildlife HQ, with the Asian Rainforest, African Plains and the most amazing (and CUTEST!) collection of little monkeys in the South American trail.

-The zoo also has plenty of native animals, with koalas, parrots, free-ranging wallabies and the nocturnal animals shed.
+The zoo also has plenty of native animals.
+See koalas, parrots, free-ranging wallabies and the nocturnal animals shed.

 There’s a shaded seating area in the middle of the zoo, with a small café and space to rest.
 The café has everything you need for a pit stop: coffee, ice creams, and snacks.
 For something a little bigger you can grab lunch up at the Big Pineapple, or pack your own.